Step-by-Step Watercolor & Sketching Tutorials | Erika Lancaster

 If we're afraid of going in with darker/more saturated color and leave our painting very light all throughout, OR if we go in super dark and saturated right away and leave out lighter values, our painting will probably look very flat and/or heavy.

-This is cool, if we're going for a more illustrative style, but not optimal if we want to create a sensation of three-dimensional form or depth in our painting.
+This is great if we're going for a more illustrative style, but not optimal if we want to create a sensation of three-dimensional form or depth in our painting.

 Step-by-Step watercolor and drawing tutorials for beginners